crlandsc/tiny-audio-diffusion/README.md

 To make this feasible, however, there must be a tradeoff of quality, speed, and sample length.
 Because of this, I have focused on training base models for one-shot drum samples - as they are inherently short in sample length.

-The current configuration is set up to be able to train ~0.75 second samples at 44.1kHz, allowing for the generation of high-quality one-shot audio samples.
+The current configuration is set up to be able to train ~0.75 second stereo samples at 44.1kHz, allowing for the generation of high-quality one-shot audio samples.
 The network configuration can be adjusted to improve the resolution, sample rate, training and inference speed, sample length, etc. but, of course, more hardware resources will be required.

 Other methods of diffusion, such as diffusion in the latent space ([Stable Diffusion's](https://stability.ai/stablediffusion) secret sauce), compared to this repo's raw waveform diffusion can offer an improvement and other tradeoffs between quality, memory requirements, speed, etc. I recommend this repo to remain up-to-date with the latest research in generative audio: https://github.com/archinetai/audio-ai-timeline